badadmin/msktutil_script/README.md

     Kerberos 4 ticket cache: /tmp/tkt775002560
     klist: You have no tickets cached

 ... that's what Kerberos is supposed to do for you.
+Let's hop back over to **server02** and see what the logs say about it ... :

+    [badadmin_ldap@server02]$ sudo tail -25 /var/log/secure | grep badadmin_ldap
+    Feb 15 21:42:25 server02 sshd[23335]: Authorized to badadmin_ldap, krb5 principal badadmin_ldap@LUX.INTERNAL (krb5_kuserok)
+    Feb 15 21:42:25 server02 sshd[23335]: Accepted gssapi-with-mic for badadmin_ldap from 192.168.0.50 port 36885 ssh2
+    Feb 15 21:42:25 server02 sshd[23335]: pam_unix(sshd:session): session opened for user badadmin_ldap by (uid=0)
+    Feb 15 21:42:31 server02 sshd[23335]: pam_unix(sshd:session): session closed for user badadmin_ldap

+... that bit about [krb5_kuserok](http://web.mit.edu/kerberos/krb5-devel/doc/appdev/refs/api/krb5_kuserok.html).
+Per MIT and Heimdal, to be sure, krb5_kuserok is basically saying badadmin_ldap already has a valid principle and can, therefore, login.

 changes to your local user account
 ================